joeytcheng/Dominance-Necessary-to-Explain-Status/README.md

 To reproduce our analyses:

-1. Download (to a single folder) all datasets collected in: (a) Durkee et al.'s original article (https://osf.io/3x8um/) [5 data files]; and (b) our current reply (https://github.com/joeytcheng/Dominance-Necessary-to-Explain-Status/tree/main/replyData) [2 data files]
+1. Download (to a single folder) all datasets collected in Durkee et al.'s original article (https://osf.io/3x8um/) [5 data files]
 2. Open the analysis code file 'dominance-explains-status-code.R'
 3. In R, set the working directory to where you have saved the downloaded datasets
 4. In R, install any required packages specified